Aravindha1234u/Probe_spider/README.md

   This is a Open Source Intelligence Tool made complete out of Python.

 ## Overview of the tool:
-* Tool is currently available only in Command Line Interface (CLI)

 * Tool has module involved to scrape social media account details from Instagram, Facebook and Twitter
 * It can find details about Phone number
 * Email data Breach